mvdsanden/keyserve/README.md

 make -j8
 ```

-If the protobuf files don't compile, that is because your protobuf libraries
+If the protobuf files have compilation errors, this is because your protobuf libraries
 are from a different version of protobuf.
 Please do the following then:

 ```